Olivia-Woods/TaskManagerNext/README.md

 ## Overview

 A full-stack task management application built with **Next.js** for the frontend and backend, using **MongoDB** and **Mongoose** for data storage.
-This app allows users to add, edit, prioritise, complete, and delete tasks dynamically.
+This app allows users to add, prioritise, complete, and delete tasks dynamically.
 The UI is beautifully styled and fully responsive.

 ## Features

-- **Task Management**: Add, edit, complete, prioritise, and delete tasks.
+- **Task Management**: Add, complete, prioritise, and delete tasks.
 - **Next.js API Routes**: A serverless backend using Next.js API routes.
 - **Responsive Design**: Modern, user-friendly interface.
 - **MongoDB Database**: Data is stored persistently using MongoDB.
-- **CRUD Operations**: Full support for creating, reading, updating, and deleting tasks.
+- **CRUD Operations**: Full support for creating, reading, and deleting tasks.

 ## Technologies Used